-Violence is a leading global cause of death and serious injury of children, adolescents and young adults.
-The task of reducing violence is therefore not just for criminal justice agencies, but also for health and other public services.
+Violence is a leading global cause of death and serious illness and injury of children, adolescents and adults.
+The task of reducing violence is therefore for health services, criminal justice agencies and other public services.

-Through research and evidence based advocacy the Violence Research Group has brought about policy change and practical action to reduce violence at local, national and international levels.
-Since its establishment in 1996 the Group has and continues to:
+Through research and evidence based advocacy the Violence Research Group has brought about policy change and practical actions to reduce violence at local, national and international levels.
+Since its establishment in 1996, the Group has and continues to:

-- understand the causes and effects of violence and producing real-world applications to prevent it;
+- understand the causes and effects of violence and to produce real-world applications to prevent it;

-- evaluate violence prevention initiatives, working with service providers - health agencies, social services, criminal justice agencies, local government and third sector organisations;
+- evaluate violence prevention initiatives, working with service providers - health agencies, social services, criminal justice agencies, local governments and third sector organisations;

 - evaluate the effectiveness of interventions designed to reduce the psychological, social and economic impacts of violence; and

 - translate effective innovations into local, national and international policy and practice.